 Keep it simple

 We wanted to ensure the language linked to each skill was explicitly taught and referred to by all on a daily basis.
+Skills Builder is included in INSET days and in our teaching and learning policy to ensure language is used regularly and consistently.
 It was decided to focus on one skill per half term across the whole school, through assemblies and using some Skills Builder resources for short weekly lessons.
+Skills Builder is shared with parents through our newsletter where we also suggest homezone challenges so children can continue to practise the skills at home.
+Students are rewarded for completing skill activities at home with Skills Builder certificates.

 Start early, keep going